h918m/crowd-funding/README.md

 ## Contributing

-Contributions to the Crowdfunding project are welcome!
+Contributions to the crowdfunding project are welcome!
 To contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b <branch-name>`